Aguero100/Aguero100/README.md

 ## Hi there 👋

+## My name is Kirill
+## I study at the Financial University, in the Data Engineering program.
+I strive to become a data analyst and develop in the IT industry.

 <!--
 **Aguero100/Aguero100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.